duongvituan/godot-awesome-splash/README.md

 ### How to hide the default splash screen of Godot engine.
 In Godot engine: Select Project > Project Settings... > Application -> Boot Splash -> Image: select (res://addons/awesome_splash/assets/None.png)

+### I got an error message "Load failed due to missing dependencies":
+Please put the correct "demo folder" in the path **src/demo_collection/**

+(Note: If you copy to another folder, just fix the "Load failed due to missing dependencies" error by clicking "Fix Dependencies" and selecting your path.)

 ## Contribution